Rooming and boarding houses

 What is a rooming or boarding house?

 A rooming house is the same as a boarding house.
-Rooming houses are classified as prescribed accommodation in the Health (Prescribed Accommodation) Regulations 2001.
+Rooming houses are classified as prescribed accommodation in the Public Health and Wellbeing Act 2008.

 Under the Residential Tenancies Act 1997, a rooming house is a building where:

 - one or more rooms is available for rent, and

 - the total number of people who may occupy those rooms is four or more.